 Overview of Projects

-The Program of Applied Translational Research (PATR) currently has fourteen projects under way.
+Clinical and Translational Research Accelerator (CTRA) currently has many projects under way.
 Below you will find information regarding each of them.
 If you are interested in learning more about them, you can explore their individual pages or contact us.

 Clinical diagnosis of acute interstitial nephritis (AIN) is challenging as there are no reliable non-invasive biomarkers and its diagnosis currently requires a kidney biopsy.

 In the hopes of discovering therapeutic targets for acute kidney injury, which currently has no specific therapy, the NIH/NIDDK has created the Kidney Precision Medicine Program consortium.

 Acute kidney injury (AKI) is a risk factor for chronic kidney disease (CKD) and cardiovascular disease (CVD) with several biological processes orchestrating either recovery or progression to poor long-term outcomes after the initial insult

 Progression of chronic kidney disease (CKD) in children leads to end stage kidney disease (ESKD), which is associated with mortality rates 30-150 times higher than the general pediatric population.

 Participation in marathons has gained popularity in the United States with up to 1100 marathons and 507, 600 finishers.

 Acute kidney injury (AKI) affects up to 20% of hospitalized patients and increases the risk of dying in the hospital by a factor of 10.

 This trial will randomize patients with acute kidney injury (AKI) who are receiving a kidney-toxic medication to alerts (highlighting the particular medication) versus usual care.